thumun/hw04-stylization/README.md

 ![](https://github.com/thumun/hw04-stylization/blob/main/Screenshot%202024-11-07%20010346.png?raw=true)

 I had help from the following [tutorial](https://www.youtube.com/watch?v=VGEz8oKyMpY) to create the outlines.
 I tried the linked tutorials but ran into technical difficulties.
 I adjusted the lines to be rather subtle because otherwise (with the dither and the hull shader), it looks rather overwhelming.
+I also only wanted Sonic to have outlines.
 This shadergraph works via buffer nodes (blit, for making sure lines are separated by color, and normal), and the shader is added as a render feature to the URP.

 ![](https://github.com/thumun/hw04-stylization/blob/main/Screenshot%202024-11-07%20010205.png?raw=true)